-You can use up to 6,000 terms in a search query.
+You can select up to three fields on the Search page as your default search fields.
+You can enter up to 6,000 terms in a search query.

-Entering rainbow trout fish farm in a Topic or Title search is equivalent to entering rainbow AND trout AND fish AND farm -- both queries return the same number of results.
+The product uses an implicit AND operator when you enter two or more adjacent terms in most fields.
+For example, entering rainbow trout fish farm in the search field is equivalent to entering rainbow AND trout AND fish AND farm; both queries return the same number of results.

 Did You Mean ...